 Now, more than ever, the need for accurate, up to date, and easy access patient and medical data is critical.
 Artificial intelligence and machine learning provided by cloud-based systems, such as those provided by Quartz Clinical, is one way to help healthcare professionals diagnose and treat patients more effectively.

-With so many medical professionals readily available to us it’s in our best as well as theirs to have more centralized systems for data management.
+With so many medical professionals readily available to us; it’s in our best interest, as well as theirs, to have more centralized systems for data management.
 The highly accurate predictive analytics means that our doctors will now be better equipped to predict what our immediate health needs may be.
 This, in turn, means better healthcare and less chance of patients victims of medical malpractice.

 Don’t get me wrong, I think state-run health services are a wonderful thing, and having grown up in the USA, I know what I’m talking about!
-But more and more, I can’t help but think that healthcare really needs to be given the social and moral priority it deserves – not just be seen by those in authority as just one of the many competing priority issues we face.
+I can’t help but think that healthcare really needs to be given the social and moral priority it deserves.
+Not just be seen by those in authority as just one of the many competing priority issues we face.

 It’s an interesting subject, isn’t it?
 I’d love to know what you think.